External Sources of Funding

 Canadian students are encouraged to apply for SSHRC fellowships (Social Sciences & Humanities Research Council), and Quebec students should consider applying for FRQSC fellowships (Fonds de Recherche de Québec: Société et la Culture).
 Successful applicants who begin receiving full external fellowships/scholarships from a designated provincial (Québec) or federal granting agency when starting their degree program at Concordia are offered a prestigious Special Entrance Award during the first year of tenure of their External Award.

-International and Canadian PhD applicants are also encouraged to apply for Trudeau Foundation Doctoral Scholarships, for Vanier Scholarships.
+International and Canadian PhD applicants are also encouraged to apply for Trudeau Foundation Doctoral Scholarships, or for Vanier Scholarships.
 Competitive doctoral merit scholarships are also available from PBEEE for foreign nationals.